 When a Will Alone Is Enough

-• You rent and do not own real estate
+• Rent and do not own real estate

-• You do not mind your estate going through probate
+• Do not mind your estate going through probate

-• You do not have minor children or caregiving responsibilities
+• Don’t have minor children or caregiving responsibilities

 Even then, you still need medical and financial powers of attorney.